LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 and can still be adjusted for as long as the missile to fling is not chosen.
 However, sometimes you want to examine the level map tile by tile or assign persistent personal targets to party members.
-The latter is essential in the rare cases when your henchmen (non-pointman characters) can move autonomously or fire opportunistically (via innate skills or rare equipment).
-Also, if your henchman is adjacent to more than one enemy, setting his target makes him melee a particular foe.
+The latter is essential in the rare cases when your non-pointmen (non-pointman characters) can move autonomously or fire opportunistically (via innate skills or rare equipment).
+Also, if your non-pointman is adjacent to more than one enemy, setting his target makes him melee a particular foe.

 You can enter the aiming mode with the `*` and keypad '*' keys that